- Current development branch:

 - Branch namespace for release & development:

-- Be sure to open an issue before you start working on a pull request, and discuss your idea(s) with the ansible-avd maintainers before beginning work.
-This will help prevent wasting time on something that might we might not be able to implement.
-When suggesting a new feature, also make sure it won’t conflict with any work that’s already in progress.
+- Before you start working on a pull request, open an issue and discuss your ideas with the AVD maintainers.
+This will help prevent wasting time on something we might be unable to implement.
+When suggesting a new feature, ensure it will be consistent with all work already in progress.

-- Any pull request which does not relate to an accepted issue will not be approved.
+- Any pull request which doesn’t relate to an accepted issue will not be approved.

-- All major new functionality must include relevant tests where applicable.
+- All major new functionality must include relevant molecule tests where applicable.

-- When submitting a pull request, please be sure to rebase from the
+- When submitting a pull request, please rebase from the

 develbranch is used for ongoing development, while

 All code submissions should meet the following criteria (CI will enforce these checks):

 - PEP 8 compliance is enforced, with the exception that lines may be greater than 80 characters in length

 Adhering to the following process is the best way to get your work merged: